Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Abstract

 \section{Abstract}

-In shallow-water waveguides a propagating field can be decomposed over three kinds of modes: the propagating modes, the radiating modes and the evanescent modes.
-In this paper we consider a semi-infinite waveguide with a free surface and an uneven bottom topography, and we analyze the effects produced on the coupling mechanism between these three kinds of modes.
-Using an asymptotic analysis based on a separation of scales technique we derive the asymptotic form of the distribution of the mode amplitudes, and the coupled power equation for the propagating modes describing the energy propagation.
-We show that the randomly perturbed geometry of the waveguide induces exponential decaying, with respect to the size of the perturbed boundaries, of the total energy carried by the propagating modes and we give an expression of the decay rate.
+In underwater acoustic waveguides a pressure field can be decomposed over three kinds of modes: the propagating modes, the radiating modes and the evanescent modes.
+In this paper, we analyze the effects produced by a randomly perturbed free surface and an uneven bottom topography on the coupling mechanism between these three kinds of modes.
+Using an asymptotic analysis based on a separation of scales technique we derive the asymptotic form of the distribution of the forward mode amplitudes.
+We show that the surface and bottom fluctuations affect the propagating-mode amplitudes mainly in the same way.
+We observe an effective amplitude attenuation which is mainly due to the coupling between the propagating modes themselves.
+However, for the highest propagating modes this mechanism is stronger and due to an efficient coupling with the radiating modes.

 \begin{flushleft} \textbf{Keywords.} Acoustic waveguides, random media, asymptotic analysis \end{flushleft}

 \begin{flushleft} \textbf{AMS subject classification.} 76B15, 35Q99, 60F05 \end{flushleft}